open-component-model/ocm/docs/ocm/README.md

 This avoids the need for a dedicated OCM server infrastructure.
-Client code includes a dedicated binding for the supported storage technology and an implementation of the specified mapping of the OBM elements to the storage elements.
+Client code includes a dedicated binding for the supported storage technology and an implementation of the specified mapping of the OCM elements to the storage elements.
 This will then be encapsulated behind a common binding of an interpretation of the layer 1 and 2 specification for the dedicated client environment.